 from 30 September to 7 October 2010.
 As part of this week long celebration,

-they will be organising a number events like exhibitions, film screenings,
+they organised a number events like exhibitions, film screenings,

 Nations has declared the year 2010 to be the International Year of Biodiversity